Anthony Joseph Schuler: Retirement and death

 In December 1941, the 72-year-old Schuler received Bishop Sidney Matthew Metzger, previously an auxiliary bishop of the Archdiocese of Santa Fe, as a coadjutor bishop with the right of succession.
-With a successor in place, Schuler announced his resignation as Bishop of El Paso in a letter made public on November 22, 1942.
-He was given the honorary title of titular bishop of Aradus on the following November 29 by Pope Pius XII.
+With a successor in place, Schuler announced his resignation as bishop of El Paso on November 22, 1942.
+He received the honorary title of titular bishop of Aradus on November 29th from Pope Pius XII.

-Schuler spent his retirement at Regis University in Denver, where he died on June 3, 1944, at age 74.
+Schuler spent his retirement at Regis University, where he died on June 3, 1944, at age 74.
 He was originally buried at Concordia Cemetery in El Paso, but his remains were later moved to Mount Carmel Cemetery of the same city in 1983.